 Got a stash of used electronics and old monitors piling up?
 You’re not alone.
 With the constant churn of upgrades and new models, it’s easy to accumulate a growing collection of outdated tech.
 But before you resign yourself to being the neighborhood’s designated e-waste hoarder, here’s a thought: why not turn that digital detritus into dollars?
-That’s right, recycling computer monitors for money is totally a thing.
+That’s right, recycling computer monitors for money is a thing.

 Why Recycle Electronics & Monitors?